FM H-20-44

 The FM H-20-44 was a diesel locomotive manufactured by Fairbanks-Morse from June 1947 – March 1954.
 It represented the company's first foray into the road switcher market.
 The 2000 hp, ten-cylinder opposed piston engine locomotive was referred to by F-M's engineering department as the "Heavy Duty" unit.
 It was configured in a B-B wheel arrangement mounted atop a pair of two-axle AAR Type-B road trucks with all axles powered.
 H-20-44s shared the same platform and much of the same carbody as the lighter-duty FM H-15-44, which began its production run three months later.

 In the same manner as other F-M switcher models, the H-20-44 started out displaying a variety of Raymond Loewy-inspired contours, only to have the majority of these superfluous trim features stripped from the last few units built as a cost-cutting measure.
 Only 96 units were built for American railroads, as few firms saw sufficient value in moving freight in greater quantities or at a higher speeds than was possible with the typical 1,500 and 1600 hp four-axle road switchers of the era.
 Also limiting the model's utility as a true road unit was its lack of a short hood, which the (ironically) lighter-duty H-15-44 did have.
-Three intact examples of the H-20-44 are known to survive today; all are the property of railroad museums.
+Two intact examples of the H-20-44 are known to survive today; all are preserved at railroad museums.
+These were former Southwest Portland Cement units donated in the early 1980s.
+Unfortunately, SWPC 410, or AC&Y 500, was scrapped in August 2025 at the Galveston Railroad Museum.
+It was rendered inoperable due to severe storm damage inflicted by Hurricane Ike in 2008.
+It was also the last Akron, Canton and Youngstown locomotive preserved.

 A six axle version for better traction was catalogued, but no orders were placed, and no demos were built.